trentm/node-dashdash/README.md

 Write that content to "/usr/local/etc/bash_completion.d/mycli" and you will have Bash completions for `mycli`.
 Alternatively you can write it to any file (e.g. "~/.bashrc") and source it.

+You could add a `--completion` hidden option to your tool that emits the completion content and document for your users to call that to install Bash completions.

 See [examples/ddcompletion.js](examples/ddcompletion.js) for a complete example, including how one can define bash functions for completion of custom